based on Reviews

 Meat, egg, whey, soy, potato, wheat germ, lentils

-pumpkin seeds, oats, almonds, lentils, crispbread
+Pumpkin seeds, oats, almonds, lentils, crispbread

 Meat, cheese, pumpkin seeds, oats, almonds, lentils, soy